SEX COACH CAITLIN V

 You came.
 They come.

-they're like, they're feeling like, you know, Lion King, oh my God, so yeah, was it good for you?
+Oh my God, so yeah, was it good for you?

 Many times that's not enough.
 We want them to go again.

-And I know because I talk to my girlfriends and they say the same thing, but they're embarrassed because if you tell the guy, come on, honey, come on, you know, maybe the pressure makes them harder to perform.
+And I know, because I talk to my girlfriends and they say the same thing, but they're embarrassed.

-And it's embarrassing in a way to say, you know, I want to do it more.
+Because if you tell the guy, come on, honey, come on, you know, maybe the pressure makes them harder to perform.
+And it's embarrassing in a way to say, you know, I want to do more.

-And maybe they have been with someone or they had a relationship or an ex-wife or something, she didn't really like sex, or at least the last 10 years of their sex life was sexless.
+And maybe they have been with someone or they had a relationship or an ex-wife or something, and she didn't really like sex, or at least the last 10 years of their sex life was sexless.

-And so he's coming into the relationship thinking, like, yeah, I like sex, and I'm going to be able to perform, and I'm going to be able to give you like 20 or 30 minutes, and that's going to be great.
+And so he's coming into the relationship thinking, like, yeah, I like sex and I'm going to be able to perform and I'm going to be able to give you like 20 or 30 minutes and that's going to be great.

 And they're not conceiving of how limited that thinking is based on the stereotypes that exist about women.

-Like, even if there's a woman in front of you who's saying, like, she really enjoys sex and she's multi-orgasmic, and she loves to try new things and be experimental in the bedroom.
+Like even if there's a woman in front of you who's saying like she really enjoys sex and she's multi-orgasmic and she loves to try new things and be experimental in the bedroom, like they're still seeing that through the lens of, but women don't really like sex, right?

 So it has to break through that lens.

-And once they can understand that like women and women's bodies are actually the ones that are designed for a lot of sex, women's, but we can have multiple orgasms.
+And once they can understand that like women and and women's bodies are actually the ones that are designed for a lot of sex, women's, but we can have multiple orgasms.

 We have, we have like pretty much endless stamina.
-As long as we are aroused and into it, we can, we can go back and we can go back and we can go back and we can go back.
+As long as we are aroused and into it, we can go back and we can go back and we can go back and we can go back.

 So if they've not experienced a woman like that, they don't even know that that's possible.